Posted in Books, Reviews

 Cover image and summary via Owlkids Books

-Sister Friend by Jamilah Thompkins-bigelow, Illustrated By Shahrzad Maydani
+Sister Friend by Jamilah Thompkins-Bigelow, Illustrated By Shahrzad Maydani

 Sister Friend

-by Jamilah Thompkins-bigelow, Illustrated By Shahrzad Maydani
+by Jamilah Thompkins-Bigelow, Illustrated By Shahrzad Maydani

 Abrams